 "When we expanded across all five states, including New York City and Downtown Boston, I was right there at the coalface.
 I was seconded to ‘South Windsor’, one of the US divisional offices that looks after stores across five states.
 Aldi were extremely supportive as I planned my departure, helping to arrange visas and travel.
 They also offered plenty of insight into my new area.
 On arrival, there was even more support: a thorough orientation, help with accommodation, bank accounts and phones, plus mentoring from a local colleague.
 Aldi was in its infancy in the greater New England area but experiencing huge growth.
 I went from working in Dundalk Co.
 Louth to interviewing staff for Queens, New York.
 Amazing."

 We wouldn’t be this successful without recruiting strong-minded, brave people to share our ambitions.
 We do have quite a specific culture.
 It’s well-managed, efficient and everyone works in harmony with a combined sense of purpose.
 Responsibilities are crystal clear and everyone knows what’s expected of them.
 The question is, do you have the kind of qualities we need?
-Take a look at our video to learn more about our environment, then try the quiz to see if you could be an ‘Aldi’ person.
+Take a look at our video to learn more about our environment.

 So you’re ready to apply.
 Spaces go very quickly and it’s really competitive.
 However, if you’re the kind of person we’re after, that won’t put you off.
 In fact, you’ll be thinking ‘bring it on’.
 You should be aware that we may ask you to consider working in a location other than your initial preference.

-Applications for our 2021 Aldi Graduate Area Manager Programme are now open.
-Applications will close 30 November 2020.
+Applications for our 2021 Aldi Graduate Area Manager Programme are now closed.

 You’ll be sent a link to complete an online psychometric test.
 This has been designed to measure your core skills and personal qualities, to see if we’re right for each other.